edburtnieks-private/portfolio/content/posts/auszra-research.md

 Based on the initial questions we answered previously we can start digging deeper into details who will actually be using our application.
 What they are expecting to be able to do?
 For what reason?

-For user stories we can stick with the most simplest format:
+For user stories we can stick with the simplest format:

 1. __As (who?)__
 1. __I want to (obstacle)__